 The practice cannot be held responsible for any delay of your request, nor any technical failure of the system.
 It is the patients’ responsibility to ensure repeat prescriptions are ordered in adequate time.

-Our prescription line is open between 11.00am and 5.00pm, Monday to Friday.
-Please phone 0141 334 6111, then choose option 2 and one of the staff will help you.
+Our prescription line is open 24 hours a day, 7 days a week.
+Please phone 0141 334 6896.
 Please allow 48 hours for collection (this excludes week-ends and public holidays).

 When you are discharged from hospital you should normally receive 5 days supply of medication.
 On receipt of your medication requirements, which will be issued to you by the hospital, please bring this to the surgery or post via S.A.E. before your supply of medication has run out.
 Hospital requests for change of medication will be checked by the GP first, and if necessary your Doctor will issue you with a Prescription.